squirrel-cage-work/netgraph/README.md

-# Network Configuration Management Project: netgraph
+# Network Configuration Management Project: netgraph (開発中/under development)

 The project aims to use a graph database to manage complex network configurations.
 Learn more about dashboards [here](https://github.com/squirrel-cage-work/netgraph/tree/main/dashboard) and about backend [here](https://github.com/squirrel-cage-work/netgraph/tree/main/backend).